Welcome, we're here to help.

 Quarterly wage reports and taxes must be filed and paid by the last day of the month following the end of the calendar quarter.
-TWC Tax Report/Remittance Due Dates and Mailing Instructions provides specific due dates for quarterly and annual domestic reports and remittances.
+Tax Report & Payemnt Due Dates provides specific due dates for quarterly and annual domestic reports and payments.

 On this page:

-Texas employers who are required to report wages and pay unemployment taxes are defined in What is a Subject Employer?
+Determine Whether You Need to Establish an Unemployment Tax Account explains which Texas employers who are required to report wages and pay unemployment taxes.
 Employers must register with the Texas Workforce Commission (TWC) within ten days of becoming subject to the Texas Unemployment Compensation Act.

 The Texas Workforce Commission (TWC) administers the Unemployment Tax program in Texas.
 Unemployment Insurance (UI) is a partnership between the federal and state governments.
 The U.S. Department of Labor oversees the UI program.
 At the state level, the Senate Committee on Economic Development and the House Economic and Small Business Development Committee oversee the UI program.